AdityaLab/aaai-23-ai4epi-tutorial/README.md

 # AAAI-23 Tutorial: AI for Data-Centric Epidemic Forecasting

-By Alexander Rodríguez, Harshavardhan Kamarthi, B. Aditya Prakash from College of Computing at the Georgia Institute of Technology.
+By Alexander Rodríguez, Harshavardhan Kamarthi, and B. Aditya Prakash from College of Computing at the Georgia Institute of Technology.

 Survey paper companion: [PDF](https://arxiv.org/abs/2207.09370)